 What to consider when designing the ideal yacht galley

-When designing a galley for both a chartered or private superyacht, the vessel’s type and size should be the three main considerations to bear in mind.
-Private yachts, more often than not will not need masses of expensive equipment, only the necessities - taking into consideration the owner's favourite types of cuisines and dining habits.
+When designing a galley for a superyacht, the vessel’s type, size and purpose should be the three main considerations to bear in mind.
+Private yachts, more often than not, will not need masses of expensive equipment, only the necessities - taking into consideration the owner's favourite types of cuisines and dining habits.
 View our top superyacht galley gadgets here for inspiration and space-saving ideas.

-For smaller vessels, you need to consider whether that 3rd sink is needed and clever designing is a given in the shape of hidden cupboards, overhead storage and pantry rooms.
-Of course, in a perfect world, all galleys would be large enough for a small team of chefs to move around one another without the odd elbow nudge or trip hazard, however this is not always possible.
-But just think, the smaller the galley, the lower the costs and space to fill.
+For smaller vessels, you'll need to consider whether that third sink is needed and ensure that clever design consideration is a given to the shape and location of hidden cupboards, overhead storage and pantry rooms.
+Of course, in a perfect world, all galleys would be large enough for a small team of chefs to move around one another without an elbow nudge or trip hazard, however this luxury is rarely afforded aboard a superyacht.

-On chartered yachts, with stewards/stewardesses accessing the galley on a regular basis, it is a good idea to design the galley around fast moving traffic; for example, keeping all cooking equipment, preparation areas and the chef’s general space at one end of the room, and an area for collecting food/disposing of food at the other end, to avoid any clashes or unnecessary mishaps.
+On chartered yachts, with stews and stewardesses accessing the galley on a regular basis, it's a good idea to design the galley with fast-moving traffic in mind; for example, keeping all cooking equipment, preparation areas and the chef’s general space at one end of the room, and an area for collecting food/disposing of food at the other end, to avoid any clashes or unnecessary mishaps.

-Ideally, galleys would have a day fridge for the essentials as well as decent sized walk-in fridges and freezers.
+Ideally, the superyacht galley should have a day fridge for the essentials, as well as decent sized walk-in fridges and freezers for the freshest cuisine.

-When it comes to cooking equipment, Carole Prudhomme from Nautichef said, “A chef should always have a good steel frying pan without the non-stick coating to use for meat.
+When it comes to cooking equipment, Carole Prudhomme from Nautichef said, “A chef should always have a good steel frying pan to use for meat, without the non-stick coating.
 These kinds of frying pan can be well heated to grill meat properly.
 On the other side however, a non-stick pan would be used for fish, vegetables, potatoes, eggs etc…

-With arms full of delicious, well prepared food, doors can be a hassle for the superyacht stew/stewardess.
-Some yachts may find the addition of foot switches a god send.
+With arms full of delicious, well prepared food, galley doors can really be a hassle for the superyacht stew/stewardess.
+Some yachts may find the addition of foot switches are a god send in the galley.
 For a small price, this extra could avoid some major spillages.
-Alternatively, the slightly more expensive option of automatic doors could again, be beneficial to the vessel.
+Alternatively, the slightly more expensive option of automatic doors could be beneficial to service.

 Furthermore, food and general waste disposal needs to be considered carefully.
-A rubbish compactor could be used to remove day to day galley waste, or some vessels compact and refrigerate scraps to remove when visiting a marina.
+A rubbish compactor could be used to remove day to day galley waste, or some vessels compact and refrigerate scraps for removal when visiting a suitable port or marina.